aws/aws-dynamodb-encryption-java/README.md

 }
 ```

-As a typical use case of DynamoDBMapper, you can easily save and retrieve a Book object to and from Amazon DynamoDB _without encryption_ (nor signing).
+As a typical use case of [DynamoDBMapper][ddbmapper], you can easily save and retrieve a Book object to and from Amazon DynamoDB _without encryption (nor signing)_.
 For example,

 ```java
     AmazonDynamoDBClient client = new AmazonDynamoDBClient(...);